ZenonWrites/Mobinux/SETUP.md

 ### 1.1 Install

-Create a backend directory right after your root directory , (Type "cd ~" to get to the root path of your terminal)
+Create a backend directory right after your root directory , (Type "cd ~" to get to the root path of your terminal).
+Paste all the files except the .md files and gitignore files in that directory

 ```bash
 sudo mkdir -p /opt/ec2-control/backend /var/lib/ec2-control